nick-jt/Radiant_/README.md

 # Radiant_
 This is a thermal radiation model for combustion systems using the Monte-Carlo ray tracing method.
 This solver couples to OpenFOAM, uses GPUs for acceleration, and includes line-by-line non-gray modeling including the contributions of many common chemical species used in combustion.
-Please reach out to ntricard@mit.edu for access.
+Please visit [Prof. Xinyu Zhao's homepage](https://ctfzhao.com/codes/) for details on how to access the code.

 ## Capabilities